hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/addresses_on_bhakti-yoga/171_the_preparation.md

 senses, the idea is that he can have a strong attachment, only it should be transferred to the object beyond the senses, which is God.
 And when the same kind of love that has before been given to sense-objects is given to God, it is called Bhakti.
-According to the sage Râmânuja, the following are the preparations for getting that intense love.
+According to the sage Rāmānuja, the following are the preparations for getting that intense love.

 The first is Viveka.
 It is a very curious thing, especially to people of